JackJohansson/InpsydeUsers/README.md

 You can also clone the repository using `git clone` and then run `composer install`, and it will setup a WordPress installation for you.

-Ultimately, you can download a copy from the `release` branch and upload it via the plugin installer page in WordPress dashboard.
+I'm not certain of how Inpsyde's setup is, so I've included a traditional release branch too.
+Uou can download a copy from the `release` branch and upload it via the plugin installer page in WordPress dashboard.
 This branch follow the traditional WordPress plugin repository style.

 ## How to Use